phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq5_9:

-5.9 With Mozilla 0.9.? to 1.0 and Netscape 7.0-PR1 I can't type a whitespace in the :abbr:`SQL (structured query language)`-Query edit area: the page scrolls down.
+5.9 With Mozilla 0.9.? to 1.0 and Netscape 7.0-PR1 I can't type a whitespace in the :term:`SQL`-Query edit area: the page scrolls down.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

 This is a Mozilla bug (see bug #26882 at `BugZilla